Fees & Funding > What Does the 12-Week Property Disregard Mean? What Happens To My Home?

 Once the 12 Weeks Has Finished

 What happens after the 12 weeks depends on whether or not you’ve managed to sell your property.
 The council will check back over your finances to see if your situation has changed.
-If you managed to sell the property during the 12 weeks, the disregard will have ended on the date of the sale.
+If you managed to sell the property during the 12 weeks, the disregard will have ended on the date of the sale (as it only applies whilst your property remains unsold).

-If you didn’t manage to sell the property, whatever your home is worth could be included when another financial assessment is carried out.
-You’ll then have to pay the full cost of care (though other options like applying for a Deferred Payment Agreement are also available).
+If you didn’t manage to sell the property, whatever your home is worth will be included when another financial assessment is carried out.
+You’ll then have to pay the full cost of care, (though other options like applying for a deferred payment agreement are also available).

 Maids Moreton Hall care home